-These denim wall vases go really well with the Boho jeans pillows I made last year and the denim rug I have on the floor.
-The paper flowers just give the hanging vases a
+These denim wall vases go well with the Boho jeans pillows I made last year and my denim rug on the floor.
+The paper flowers give the hanging vases a colourful spring feel.

 Upcycled Jeans Mason Jar Wall Vase